What are the Signs of Codependency?

 Difficulty Identifying Own Feelings

 In codependent relationships, people often lose touch with their own feelings.
 They may be so focused on the other person’s emotions and needs that they struggle to identify what they feel or need for themselves.
 This leads to a weakened sense of self, making it harder to assert their own needs or set boundaries.
+These patterns can become even more difficult to break when someone is also dealing with a mental health condition like depression, or when they’ve been conditioned to believe their needs don’t matter.

 Low Self-Esteem and Self-Worth

 Low self-esteem is a common trait among those with codependent tendencies.
 Codependent people often seek validation from others to feel valuable and may feel unworthy without the other person’s approval.
 This lack of self-esteem can make them overly dependent on the relationship to feel whole or worthwhile.
+The need for external validation often replaces a strong internal sense of identity, and people begin to define their worth through someone else’s view of them.

 Feeling Responsible for Another Person’s Behavior

 A codependent partner may feel responsible for the other person’s behavior, whether that means taking on the blame for their mistakes or constantly trying to “fix” their problems.
 This can create an unhealthy dynamic where one partner believes they must control or manage the other person’s emotions and actions to maintain peace.
+These roles often emerge in relationships where substance use disorder is present, making the codependent individual feel like they have to hold everything together on their own.

 Fear of Abandonment and Need to Avoid Conflict